nubificus/vaccel-docs/docs/index.md

 3. **compatibility**: vAccel supports the OCI container format through integration with the [Kata containers](https://katacontainers.io/) framework [downstream].
-4. **low-overhead**: vAccel uses a very efficient transport layer for offloading "accelerate-able" functions from insde the VM to the host, incurring minimum overhead.
+4. **low-overhead**: vAccel uses a very efficient transport layer for offloading "accelerate-able" functions from inside the VM to the host, incurring minimum overhead.
 5. **scalability**: Integration with k8s allows the deployment of vAccel applications at scale.